About The National History Bee and Bowl’s Asian Division

 Q: What language are the tournaments in?

 A: All tournaments that you see displayed on this website are in English.
-In the future, we will hold tournaments in other languages.
+In the future, we will hold tournaments in other languages, but not until 2015 or 2016 or so.

 Q: Which types of schools can compete?